 Adam Tooze is the Kathryn and Shelby Cullom Davis Professor of History and the Director of the European Institute at Columbia.
-His most recent book is The Deluge: The Great War and the Making of the Global Order, 1916–1931.
-(August 2016)
+His new book, Crashed: How a Decade of Financial Crises Changed the World, will be published in August.
+(February 2018)

 The United States and Fascist Italy: The Rise of American Finance in Europe